jpvlsmv/cc-checkpoint-pack/README.md

 discarding the prior events.
 Each intermediate event that would be discarded later still consumes resources in the SIEM -- storage and processing, often with significant impact on licensing cost.

-To visualize this, if you look at the FIXME:`cp_fw_onesession.log` sample, you will see that there are multiple logs with the same `loguid` which build upon each other.
-In this example if you observe the `bytes` field, we first see a log with 10 bytes, then 1 second later we get an entire new log event increasing to 20 bytes.
+To visualize this, if you look at the `cp_fw_onesession` sample (firewall pipeline, IN mode, show as columnar) , you will see that there are multiple events with the same `loguid` which build upon each other.
+In this example if you observe the `bytes` field, we first see a log with 4568 bytes, then 1 second later we get an entire new log event updating it to 27897 bytes.
+At some point between these two, the client sent 44 packets out to the external web server, and the web server returned 20 or so.
+As you can also see, nearly all of the fields in these records are identical.
+The OUT view of this sample shows the single event that would be passed along to the output, after a 91% reduction in _raw length.

 This pack can place Cribl Stream between the log exporter and the SIEM.
 The Stream worker will act as a short-term cache for the semi-unified log records, and if an update is received for a specific loguid, will retain only the most